EMBODY SOMATICS

 But when the body is treated as something to work on, rather than the soma understood as a living, learning process, the orientation subtly shifts.

-Somatic work becomes technique-led rather than philosophy-led.
+When that understanding is missing, somatic work easily becomes technique-led rather than philosophy-led.

 And when that happens, certain dimensions of the soma are easily sidelined – particularly the structured understanding of neuromuscular stress patterns and how learning-based movement participates in change.